ltpitt/python-simple-notifications/README.md

 import urllib2
 import re
-# Row below imports notification.py (be sure to save this script in the same folder to make it work)
+# Row below imports simple_notifications.py (be sure to save this script in the same folder to make it work)
-import notification
+import simple_notifications

 url_to_check = 'http://www.dvdsreleasedates.com/movies/5974/Trolls-2016.html'
 string_to_check = 'not announced'